 PE can have many causes.
 Your state of mind has a huge influence on how your body reacts.
 It could occur simply due to infrequent sex, lack of sexual experience and over-excitement.
 It might also develop because when a man is worried about losing his erections, so focuses on increasing his sexual excitement to avoid erectile loss, leading to early ejaculation.
-To find out more about the link between premature ejaculation and erectile dysfunction read this post.
+Find out more about the link between premature ejaculation and erectile dysfunction.

 Anxiety can cause PE, so it is important to train yourself to stay calm during sex.